bassosimone/yakof/README.md

 ![Yes, it's literally a kettle of fish!](yakof.png)

-YAKOF demonstrates improved typing and tensor manipulation for sustainability modeling.
+YAKOF demonstrates improved typing and tensor manipulation for sustainability modeling, and specifically for the [Fondazione Bruno Kessler's](https://fbk.eu) [DT Model]( https://github.com/tn-aixpa/dt-model) model.
 See [DESIGN.md](DESIGN.md) for the detailed architecture and rationale.

 ## Quick Start